Top 5 Mistakes That Will Ruin Your LL.M. Statement of Purpose and How to Avoid Them

 It requires articulating your long-term career goals, connecting them to your professional background and the program you’ve chosen, and demonstrating a high degree of self-awareness.
 When I first started working on my LL.M. applications, I was overwhelmed.

-It took me a while to write a decent personal statement but in the end I think I succeeded (more on that here).
-By the end of the application cycle, I had acceptances from the University of Cambridge, the Geneva Center for International Dispute Settlement (probably one of the best dispute resolution programs out there), the New York University School of Law, and Harvard Law School.
+It took me a while to write a decent personal statement but in the end I succeeded and the hard work paid off.
+By the end of the application cycle, I had offers from the University of Cambridge, MIDS Geneva, NYU LL.M. in Dispute Resolution, and Harvard.

-Since then, I’ve reviewed countless personal statements for friends, colleagues, and mentees.
+Since then, I’ve reviewed countless LL.M. personal statements for friends, colleagues, and clients.
 Along the way, I’ve noticed recurring mistakes that can hold applicants back.
-I’ve already written about the importance of crafting a strong personal statement, as well as its hidden benefits for building your confidence and clarity.
-In this post, I share the top pitfalls to avoid when crafting your personal statement.
+I’ve already written about the importance of crafting a strong LL.M. personal statement, as well as its hidden benefits for building your confidence and clarity.

 Let's dive in.

-Mistake 1: Restating Your CV
+LL.M.
+Personal Statement Mistake #1: Restating Your CV

 Restating what’s already in your CV not only wastes valuable space but can also come across as lazy.
 Admissions committees may interpret it as a lack of effort or genuine interest in the program.
 Use the personal statement to demonstrate self-awareness and articulate your vision for the future.

-A personal statement should center on you and your journey.
+An LL.M. personal statement should center on you and your journey.
 While it’s common to reference your field of study, personal challenges, or influential people in your life, these should never overshadow your narrative.

 If you write about someone who inspired you, ensure the focus remains on how their influence connects to your personal growth and ambitions.
 The admissions committee wants to learn about you, not someone else.

-Mistake 3: Using clichés
+LL.M.
+Personal Statement Mistake #3: Using clichés

-Avoid using clichés.
 According to Oxford Dictionary, a cliché is "a phrase or opinion that is overused and betrays a lack of original thought."

 Examples of clichés in personal statements are:

-"I am the culmination of my experiences"
+- "I am the culmination of my experiences"

-"I have always wanted to become a lawyer/doctor/XYZ"
+- "I have always wanted to become a lawyer/doctor/XYZ"

-"From a young age I have felt passionate about/have been fascinated by..."
+- "From a young age I have felt passionate about/have been fascinated by..."

-"My life has been a journey"
+- "My life has been a journey..."

-"As long as I can remember..."
+- "As long as I can remember..."

-"My love of astronomy began when I did X/Y/Z..."
+- "My love of astronomy began when I did X/Y/Z..."

-"Ever since I was young"
+- "Ever since I was young"

 These statements are way too general.
 They apply virtually to everybody, and as a consequence don't really mean anything.
 They are so overused that they don't really say anything about you to the admissions committee.

-Mistake 4: Lacking Specificity and Evidence
+LL.M.
+Personal Statement Mistake #4: Lacking Specificity and Evidence

 For instance, rather than saying, "I’m a hard worker," describe a specific challenge you overcame or an achievement that demonstrates your work ethic, eg winning a regional or national competition.
 By giving the admissions committee evidence, you allow them to draw conclusions about your strengths on their own.